Mattoon Jewish Community Center: History

+Place of worship

-The congregation is able to use the facilities of the Trinity Episcopal Church at 2200 Western Avenue in Mattoon twice a month for Sabbath, as well as the High Holy Day services.
+The congregation uses the facilities of the Trinity Episcopal Church at 2200 Western Avenue in Mattoon twice a month for Sabbath, as well as the High Holy Day services.
 The members forego meetings during the summer months and resume services during the High Holy Days in September.
 The Ark, containing two Torah scrolls, resides in the sanctuary next to the altar.
 For Yom Kippur in 2012, the congregation did not have a rabbi; however, their finances did permit a cantorial soloist from Indiana.
 The Reverend Ken Truelove, pastor of Trinity Episcopal Church, assisted with the preparation for Yom Kippur.
-The Trinity Episcopal Church is on the National Register of Historic Places.
+The Trinity Episcopal Church was listed on the National Register of Historic Places on March 19, 1982.

-With five households, the Mattoon Jewish Community Center is the smallest Reform synagogue in North America, as determined by the Union for Reform Judaism.
-The organization, which is the governing body of Reform Judaism, compiled the data for its almost 900 member Reform congregations in North America and, as is its custom, counted households, not individual members.
+With five households, the Mattoon Jewish Community Center is the smallest Reform congregation in North America, as determined by the Union for Reform Judaism.
 The next smallest Reform congregation in North America is Temple Beth Tikvah in Regina, Saskatchewan, Canada, with five households.